Gloucester: Middle ages

 In 1222, a massive fire destroyed part of Gloucester.

 One of the most significant periods in Gloucester's history began in 1378 when Richard II convened Parliament in the city.
 Parliaments were held there until 1406 under Henry IV of England.
 The Parliament Rooms at the Cathedral remain as testimony to this important time.

 Gloucester was incorporated by King Richard III in 1483, the town being made a county in itself.

+Early modern era to contemporary period

-This charter was confirmed in 1489 and 1510, and other charters of incorporation were received by Gloucester from Queen Elizabeth I and King James I. Gloucester was the site of the execution by burning of John Hooper, Bishop of Gloucester, in the time of Queen Mary in 1555.
+The city's charter was confirmed in 1489 and 1510, and other charters of incorporation were received by Gloucester from Queen Elizabeth I and King James I. Princess Mary visited Gloucester in September 1525 accompanied by her ladies and gentlewomen.
+She was met by the Mayor, John Rawlins, at Quedgeley.
+Her father Henry VIII and his then Queen, Anne Boleyn, visited in July 1535.
+They used Gloucester as a base for hunting trips to Painswick, Coberley, and Miserden.
+They left Gloucester for Leonard Stanley, on their way to Berkeley Castle.

+Gloucester was the site of the execution by burning of John Hooper, Bishop of Gloucester, in the time of Queen Mary in 1555.
 In 1580, Gloucester was awarded the status of a port by Queen Elizabeth I.

-Early modern era to contemporary period

-The siege of Gloucester in 1643 was a battle of the English Civil War in which the besieged parliamentarians emerged victorious.

 The 16th and 17th centuries saw the foundation of two of Gloucester's grammar schools: the Crypt School in 1539 and Sir Thomas Rich's School in 1666.
 Both still flourish as grammar schools today, along with Ribston Hall and Denmark Road High School.

+During the English Civil War, the fall of nearby Bristol encouraged the reinforcement of the existing town defences.
+The siege of Gloucester commenced in 1643 in which the besieged parliamentarians emerged victorious.
+The Royalist's plan of bombardment and tunnelling to the east gate failed due to the inadequacy of the Royalist artillery and the besieged sniping and conducting artillery fire on the Royalist encampment.

+By the mid-17th century, only the gatehouse and keep of Gloucester Castle remained, the latter of which was being used as a gaol until it was deemed unsuitable and demolished in the late 1780s.
+By 1791, the new gaol was completed leaving no trace of the former castle.

-In the 19th century the city grew with new buildings including Wellington Parade and the Grade II listed Picton House (c.
+In the 19th century, the city grew with new buildings including Wellington Parade and the Grade II listed Picton House (c.
 1825).

 The 1896 Gloucester smallpox epidemic affected some 2000 residents.